 “We greatly appreciate our long-term collaboration with Fortum,” says Ripatti.
 “We have all learned something new, and together we have set our visions further into the future.
 It is truly a partnership.”

-Westenergy operates within circular economy.
+Westenergy operates within the circular economy.
 The company owns a modern Waste-to-Energy plant where combustible waste is refined into electricity, heat and recovered materials.
-Energy produced in the plant has a significant impact in reducing the need for fossil fuels in energy production, and Westenergy produces about 50 % of the district heating needed in the Vaasa region.
-By producing material for earthwork and recycled metals and by participating actively in developing circular economy in the operation area, Westenergy is a creating a cleaner and more sustainable future.
+The energy produced in the plant has a significant impact on reducing the need for fossil fuels in energy production, and Westenergy produces about 50 % of the district heating needed in the Vaasa region.
+By producing material for earthwork and recycled metals and by participating actively in developing a circular economy in the operation area, Westenergy is creating a cleaner and more sustainable future.